holyaustin/LetsFundDeSci/FEEDBACK.md

 If possible, ETH Addresses should have a DASHBOARD to pull out all mails sent and received.
 From my own experience, there is no where to see mails sent and those received for me to read them.

+Consider Interactive Diagrams: Utilize interactive or dynamic diagram tools to enhance user understanding of system interactions.

 - Issue 2:

+Description of the Issue:

+Gaps in Documentation for Edge Cases: Documentation predominantly covers standard use cases, leaving gaps for edge cases or non-standard integrations, which might frustrate developers with unique requirements.
+Affected Areas: Advanced Integration, Custom Use Cases

+Suggestions for Improvement:

+Community-Driven Edge Case Registry: Create a community forum or wiki section where developers can share, discuss, and document their experiences with edge cases.
+Periodic Documentation Expansion: Schedule regular documentation updates focusing on incorporating solutions for commonly encountered edge cases.

 5. Additional Feedback

-User Experience: Happy with the initail trail
+User Experience: Happy with the initial trail

-Actually the code snadbox helped me to integrate faster. i am also pleased with the use of wagmi. this help me to integrate the multi-chain application with ease. the dApp sensing the required chain and switches to that chain.
+Actually the code sandbox helped me to integrate faster. i am also pleased with the use of wagmi. this help me to integrate the multi-chain application with ease. the dApp sensing the required chain and switches to that chain.